The function COUNTIFS returns the number of rows found in your document for a specific lookup

 Greater than / Lower than

-You can create more complex criteria with the logical symbol liker greater than (>) or lower than (<).
+You can create more complex criteria with logical symbols like greater than (>) or lower than (<).
 Have a look at this article to build your COUNTIFS function in this situation.